 Nowadays, the search for suitable information can be problematic as sources may be unreliable, the material of poor quality, false, incomplete, ambiguous, and displayed in a manner that makes it difficult to interpret, understand and use.

 Information (including data) overload can also be described as information anxiety, infobesity, intoxication, and information explosion.
 Information overload represents the difficulty in understanding a matter at hand that effectively results in conducting an extensive review of information collections.
 It is also a state where the accumulated decision cues comprise large sets of diverse reasoning and intricacy material that compel delays and impede timely decision-making.
-Information overload generally ensues when the time required to meet decision-makers’ needs and constraints exceeds the time available, resulting in the degradation of decision quality.
+Information overload generally ensues when the time required to meet decision-makers’ needs and constraints exceed the time available, resulting in the degradation of decision quality.

 The total amount of information that managers operate with today is overwhelming compared to the past.
 It may appear, on the surface, that more information will improve the quality of decision-making; however, the exact opposite is often the case.
 The advent of modern information technology has shown to be a primary catalyst for overload circumstances, with the excessive quantity produced, ease of dissemination, and the breadth of the audience reached.